egmontmika/egmontmika.com/content/blog/how-many-sermons.md

 You'll just have to do it.
 Jump the leap.

-If you have been a disciple of Jesus for a while, let’s say for a few months or a year or maybe even two, then you can do it.
-And if you still feel you need help, find someone who is engaged in this kind of work and ask that person, if you may join him or her for a while.
+If you have been a disciple of Jesus for a while, let’s say, for a few months or a year or maybe even two, then you can do it.
+And if you still feel you need help, then find someone who is engaged in this kind of work and ask that person, if you may join him or her for a while.
 Just in order to turn the corner.

 Wouldn't that be a good start?